 This mop comes complete with 10 different tools to get your floors looking their best.
 It is ideal for tidying up after pets and features a steamer that is handheld.
 You can use this to clean many other parts of your home.

 Some report that the steamer doesn’t get hot enough when cleaning, and the water canisters aren’t very large requiring you to refill often.

-Microfiber sucks up dust and dirt fast on all floor types.
-Wide mop can clean large areas quickly.
+Microfiber sucks up dust and dirt quickly on all floor types.
+Wide mop head can clean large areas quickly.
 Works with plain water.
 Pads can be washed and reused.
 Adjustable pole to suit users of all sizes.
 Package includes a dust mop pad to pre-sweep before mopping.

 If you have small rooms, you can save money by buying a smaller mop.
 Some had trouble removing small, sticky spots.